-Entrepreneurship and innovation are prerequisite for economic development.
-This is because; innovation leads to creation of new ideas while entrepreneurship leads to production of goods and services hence the duo are necessary conditions for economic development.
+Entrepreneurship and innovation are prerequisites for economic development.
+This is because; innovation leads to the creation of new ideas while entrepreneurship leads to the production of goods and services hence the duo are necessary conditions for economic development.

-Several advances have been made in the understanding of the relationship between, entrepreneurship, innovation and the economic development.
-Despite the fact that a comprehensive understanding of this relationship is still lacking, it is true that the variables: innovation, entrepreneurship and economic growth are closely related.
-This paper aims at coherently and comprehensively shedding light on the relationship between the above mentioned variables drawing relevant examples from the.
+Several advances have been made in the understanding of the relationship between, entrepreneurship, innovation, and economic development.
+Despite the fact that a comprehensive understanding of this relationship is still lacking, it is true that the variables: innovation, entrepreneurship, and economic growth are closely related.
+This paper aims at coherently and comprehensively shedding light on the relationship between the above-mentioned variables drawing relevant examples.

 There is no single definition of the term entrepreneurship; there are many definitions that have been put forward by different scholars.
 However, according to (Aardt and Mumba, 2011 pg 6) it refers to the act of initiating, creating, building and expanding an enterprise or the organization.
 Building an entrepreneurial team and gathering other resources for purposes of exploiting the opportunities that are existing in the market for long term gains.
 According to (Schumpeter, 1934), the high levels of formal-sector entrepreneurship are the economic heart of any given country.
 Therefore, without such levels of entrepreneurship, there may not be sufficient producers and the sellers of goods, providers of services, generators of income or the income generating opportunities for both job seekers and the prospective entrepreneurs.